fordesmith/risk_engine_cluster/README.md

 * model/: holds the file that kicks off the risk job.

-* startup-scripts/:  holds additional scripts for creating the necessary system images for the compute cluster.
+* startup-scripts/:  holds additional scripts for creating the necessary system images for the compute cluster (based on Centos7).

 Key steps, once the code has been compiled, a machine image has been created and you have the gcloud sdk and a service account: